47867/ViT-ER/README.md

 <br><br>

 The model checkpoint is not published, as it is too large to be uploaded here.
 If you need the checkpoint, contact the owner of this repository and we will supply you with the file. <br>
 Both the original CAER-S trained checkpoints as well as the domain-adapted checkpoints are available in the .safetensor file format.
-We recommend using .safetensor over.pth as the latter can be a security risk.
+We recommend using .safetensor over .pth as the latter can be a security risk.
 <br><br>

-## <strong>Licenses:</strong> <br>
+## <strong>Licenses</strong> <br>
 We publish our entire code under a MIT license.
 Note that this does not include any models or datasets.
 A copy of the license is distributed with the repository. <br>
 The DeiT-Base-patch16-224 model is distributed under the Apache-2.0 license.
 A copy of the Apache-2.0 license is distributed with this repository. <br>
 The SWIN-Base-patch4-window7-224 model is also distributed under the Apache-2.0 license. <br>